 Gravity Gestures is a free 2MB utility (yes, just TWO MB) on the play store that makes use of the accelerometer and gyroscope (your phone MUST have both of those sensors) for interpreting four basic gestures like shake or chop and based on that, you can assign different tasks to them.
 The main focus here remains on the simplicity it brings to the table, the material-themed interface has been kept minimal, and the app doesn’t complicate the setup process, unlike other similar titles.
 The four gestures can be used offscreen, and there’s a wide variety of tasks available for you to link, including settings toggle, opening an app or calling someone.

-Boot up the app after installing and a little tutorial will familiarize you about every gesture through animations.
+Boot up the app after installing it, and a little tutorial will familiarize you with every gesture through animations.
 If you’re still confused about them, watch the video attached at the end of this article.
 To make them work while the screen is turned off, you need to cover the proximity sensor for a second and perform the desired gesture to get it working offscreen.

-Gravity gestures is a must have tool if you quickly need to perform a task, I mostly use it to launch the camera app.
-There are some advanced options present in the store like GMD Gesture Control but they do require root access.
-That was all, go ahead and give it a shot, let us know if you’re stuck at some step.
+Gravity gestures is a must-have tool if you quickly need to perform a task.
+I mostly use it to launch the camera app.
+There are some advanced options present in the store, like GMD Gesture Control but they do require root access.
+That was all.
+Go ahead and give it a shot.
+Let us know if you’re stuck at some step.